BaptisteAmice/ALASQA/benchmark/Inputs/qald_9_plus_train_wikidata_modifications.md

 ## 76
 returned the list of museums instead of their count now returns the count of museums in Paris

+## 166
+egypt biggest city is its capital city?
+The old query returned false instead of true because it only ordered entities of type city but didn’t include subclasses of city.
+Ironically, Cairo is typed as the class largest city, which is a subclass of city that implies it has the most population.
+We fixed this by including subclasses in the ordering, but it would also have been possible to just check the largest city property.

 ## 262
 returned a list of thinhs bordering iran instead of the count